IIT-EnergySystemModels/openMASTER/README.md

 Results are shown in csv files and graphical plots.
 An interactive Dashboard is available, as well as a Sankey Diagram generator tool.

 A careful implementation has been done to avoid numerical problems by scaling parameters, variables and equations of the optimization problem allowing the model to be used for large-scale cases.

+An overview of the model structure can be appreciated in this flow diagram:

 # Installation